3TUSK/FrogCraft-Rebirth/README.md

  * Ammonia Coolant
  * Eastern Eggs and more!

 **This mod requires Java 8 to run**.
 Due to GregTech is still in 1.7.10, compability for GregTech is disabled for now.
 If you wonder where are Railgun and Academy Windmill, I suggest you to take a look at [AcademyCraft][link_ACMOD].

 #### Future plan: _FrogCraft 2: Chemia_
 *FrogCraft 2: Chemia* (aka Laboratorium Chemiae) is a mod highly concentrating on chemical industry, aiming to establish a whole system about chemicals synthetic and usage.

-*FrogCraft 2: Chemia* will try to follow [Cult of Kitteh][link_CultOfKitteh].
+*FrogCraft 2: Chemia* will follow [Cult of Kitteh][link_CultOfKitteh].
 Yes, NO GUI.
 It sounds like insane, but it *will* be.

 #### License